Lefkowitz v. Great Minneapolis Surplus Store, Inc

 Lefkowitz v.
 Great Minneapolis Surplus Store, Inc 86 NW 2d 689 (Minn, 1957) is an American contract law case.
-It concerns the distinction between an offer and an invitation to offer.
+It concerns the distinction between an offer and an invitation to treat.
 The case held that a clear, definite, explicit and non-negotiable advertisement constitutes an offer, acceptance of which creates a binding contract.
 Furthermore, it held that an advertisement which did not clarify the terms of its bargains, such as with fine print, could not then be modified with arbitrary house rules.

 Facts

 Great Minneapolis Surplus Store published an advertisement that said:

-Saturday 9 A.M.
-Sharp 3 Brand New Fur Coats Worth to $100.00.
-First Come First Served $1 Each.

 On April 13, they published another advertisement in the same newspaper, as follows.